romanowski/improvement-proposals/content/scala-cli.md

 ### Compatibility

-Adopting Scala CLI as the new `scala` command, as is, will change some the behaviour of today's scripts.
+Adopting Scala CLI as the new `scala` command, as is, will change some of the behaviour of today's scripts.
 Some examples:

 - `scala repl` needs to be run to start a REPL instead of just `scala`
 - with `scala compile` and `scala doc`, some of the more obscure (or brand new) compile options need to be prefixed with `-O`